 How to Age Zinc, Mild Steel, Copper and Brass

 Remove any metal lacquer using paint stripper or similar solvents.
 Thoroughly remove and clean any grease or oil, including fingerprints.
+Ultra fine 0000 steel wool can be used to rub down the surface.

 Here is an example of a Brass handle and Copper handle before ageing.
 As you can see they are very shiny and new looking.